LRS4/witcher-monsters-api/README.md

     Content-Type: application/json
     Content-Length: 35

-    {"status":404,"reason":"Monster with name gargoyle does not exist."}
+    {"status":404,"reason":"Monster with name non-existent-monster does not exist."}

 ## Get all Monster categories